yuvisingh01/beespokeai/README.md

 ## Getting Started

-Before running the Beespoke.ai app, make sure you have the Flutter development environment set up on your machine.
+Before running the Ecomm app, make sure you have the Flutter development environment set up on your machine.
 If you haven't already, follow the official [Flutter installation guide](https://flutter.dev/docs/get-started/install) to get started.

 1. Clone this repository to your local machine: